ryanthemcpherson/quante-runes/README.md

 # Urgot Matchup Helper

 A desktop application designed to provide urgots with suggestions on how to play the matchup.
 The app displays champion-specific matchup data, tips, and strategies from Quante's matchup bible.
+Important: This will not work if your connected google account does not have access to Quante's shared sheet.

 ![Urgot Matchup Helper Screenshot](screenshots/app_screenshot.png)